indrekots/aws-workshop/README.md

 * create 2 subnets for databases, place them in different availability zones
 * a region can have several availability zones, place 3 subnets in `az-1` and the rest in `az-2`

+> **Public subnet** is associated with a route table that has a route to an IGW.
+> **Private subnet** is associated with a route table that hasn't got a route to an IGW.

+## 4. NAT Gateway

+NAT Gateways provide access to the Internet for EC2 instances in private subnets. prevents anybody form outside of the VPC from initiating a connection with EC2 instances that are associated with the NAT Gateway

-### NAT Gateway
+NAT Gateway must be in a **public subnet**

 In AWS VPC dashboard, select *NAT Gateways* menu option and create a new NAT Gateway.

   * place the NAT gateway into one of your DMZ subnets
   * allocate a new elastic IP address for the NAT gateway

-### Route tables
+## 5. Route tables

 In AWS VPC dashboard, select *Route Tables*.
 We're going to create two route tables.